Farid Hafez

-Farid Hafez (born 23 December 1981) is an Austrian political scientist and Visiting Professor of International Studies at Williams College and Senior Researcher at Georgetown University's The Bridge Initiative.
-Before his role at Georgetown University, he was at the Department of Political Science and Sociology at the University of Salzburg.
+Farid Hafez (born 23 December 1981) is an Austrian political scientist and teaches International Relations at William and Mary.
+He was previously the Class of 1955 Distinguished Visiting Professor of International Studies at Williams College.
+Since 2017, he has also been a senior researcher at Georgetown University's The Bridge Initiative.

-Early life
+Early life and education

 Hafez was born in Ried im Innkreis, Austria on 23 December 1981.
 After moving to Austria's capital, Vienna, and taking his first degree in political science, he finished his studies and earned his PhD at the University of Vienna in 2009.
+He earned his Habilitation at the University of Salzburg in 2019.

 Academic career

 Shortly before submitting his dissertation, in which he analyzed parliamentary debates on the ban of mosques and minarets in two Austrian counties, he published his first book ‘Islamophobia in Austria’ together with Middle East scholar John Bunzl.